 Why You Should Try Laser Hair Removal

 Unwanted hair anywhere on the body, is exactly that – unwanted!
 It’s a source of acute embarrassment and lack of confidence, and can even be the butt of jokes from insensitive people.
 Yet what’s to do about it?
 Many options are not feasible, and most involve a very frequent re-do.
-Maybe it’s time to try laser hair removal.
+Maybe it’s time to try a professional laser hair removal treatment.

 According to statistics, on average, women spend more than 70 full days shaving during their lifetimes.
 That’s well over two months of consistently dragging blades over their skin and risking nasty nicks and scrapes, while they could be doing something else.
 They also spend a good deal of their time using wax strips in an attempt to remove unsightly hair, or on trying out various lotions and potions.

 Here’s How Laser Hair Removal Treatment Works

 The principle behind laser hair removal involves using infrared light distributed by a laser which is calibrated at a specific setting.
 When the rays encounter high amounts of melanin (a dark brown or black pigment in the hair) they deliver their energy in the form of heat.
 This burns the hair follicles, destroying the hairs at root level.

 The most common areas targeted are the underarms, bikini lines, the legs, upper lip and chin.
 The method can be used in almost all other areas, however, there is one place that’s a no-go for this treatment.
 Laser treatment on the eyelid, or surrounding area, might cause serious injury to the eye.

 How long that treatment program takes will depend on you, your hair and skin coloring, and the amount of body hair you need removed.